FlorianFasmeyer/resnets-in-tensorflow2/README.md

-# ResNets in Tensorflow 2.0 on CIFAR-10
+# ResNets in Tensorflow 2.0 on CIFAR-10 with synergistic activation functions.

+This is a variation from Szymon Mikler's original ResNets in Tensorflow 2.0, allowing for synergistic activation functions.
+(WORK IN PROGRESS)

 Nice and tidy implementation of various neural networks for classification in tensorflow 2.0. \
 Everything in one place with results matching those reported in papers.